 Advertising on Official LSU Channels

 Social media advertisements are subject to the same university regulations and requirements as other types of advertising.
-Per PS-10, all text and graphics must adhere to LSU’s branding, graphics, photo and video guidelines and must be submitted to Strategic Communications for approval before use.
-Units should submit ads to email@example.com.
+Per PS-10, all text and graphics must adhere to LSU’s branding, graphics, photo, and video guidelines and must be submitted to email@example.com before use.

-Units that would like assistance with social media advertising should contact Strat Comm’s social media team.
-The team can help with creating ads and with using analytics to determine a unit’s return on investment per ad.
+Units that would like assistance with social media advertising should contact our social media team.
+We can help with creating ads and using analytics to determine a unit’s return on investment.